Piecewise-linear maps with heterogeneous chaos: Introduction

 Several simple models have been introduced and investigated which are relevant to hetero-chaos.
 For a 2D coupled tent map \cite{pikovsky_1991}, Glendinning \cite{glendinning_2001} proved the density of repellers in the attractor, while the density of saddles in the attractor is not known.
 The result of D\'iaz et al.~\cite{diaz_2014} suggests the existence of a hetero-chaos in a certain H\'enon-like family.
 Kostelich et al.~\cite{kostelich_1997} introduced a skew-product type analytic two dimensional map.
 For this map with a certain parameter setting, Das and Yorke~\cite{das_2017a} proved the existence of a hetero-chaotic attractor with a quasi-periodic orbit.
-In \cite{saiki_2018c}, piecewise linear maps were introduced which seem to display a hetero-chaotic behavior.
-The goal of this paper is to give the rigorous foundation for understanding the models in \cite{saiki_2018c}.
+In \cite{saiki_2018c}, hetero-chaotic piecewise linear maps were announced without proofs.

-Let us recall the models in \cite{saiki_2018c}.
-We divide a space (a square or cube) into regions with different expansion properties.
-Figure~\ref{fig:baker} has only one region $\R_1$, while Figs.~\ref{fig:2D_HC_baker} and \ref {fig:3H} have regions $\R_1$ and $\R_2$ where the dynamics are one- and two-dimensionally expanding, respectively.
-To emphasize the meandering nature of the dynamics, we focus on periodic orbits that spend different amounts of time in the regions $\R_k$.
-Periodic orbits are structures that we can find numerically and are a signature of the heterogeneity of the system.
+The goal of this paper is to verify the existence of hetero-chaos in piecewise linear maps as in \cite{saiki_2018c}.
+We divide a space (a square $[0,1]^2$ or cube $[0,1]^3$) into several homogeneous regions with different expansion properties.
+Figure~\ref{fig:baker}(a) has only one region $R_1$ and Fig.~\ref{fig:baker}(b) has only one region $R_2$, while Figs.~\ref{fig:2D_HC_baker} and \ref {fig:3H} have regions $R_1$ and $R_2$ where the dynamics are one- and two-dimensionally expanding, respectively.
+To emphasize the meandering nature of the dynamics, we focus on periodic orbits that spend different amounts of time in the regions $R_k$ for different values of $k$.
+Periodic orbits are structures that can be found numerically.
+The variability of their unstable dimensions is a signature of the heterogeneity of the system.